Khushir474/Cognify-Real-Time-Japanese-Content-Detector-and-Translation-using-Computer-Vision-OCR/readme1.md

         * Training
         * Evaluation
         * Results Presentation
-        * Bonus: You’ll also have the chance to propose a deployment strategy for your model.
+        * Bonus: Propose a deployment strategy for the model

 ## Ideally